 - Guest writer.
 Can you get a guest writer in your field?
 Like, I do SEO, but my stuff is less technical and more simplified.
 So when I want something more technical, I look for someone like My Frugal Web Guy.
 “Hey, can you write a blog post for me breaking down some more of these techy things in Google Analytics?”
 Derek Halpern from Social Triggers uses this method a lot and states that it is a great way to promote content you have and get your brand in front of a whole new audience.
 This will also bring them back to your blog so they can check you out.

 - Best-of blog posts.
 What are your best top 5 or 10 articles on Subject X. For example, I talk a lot about keywords, so I would create a blog post with my top 10 tips for keywords.
 Or the top 10 blogging tips for creative solopreneurs.
 We’re near the end of the year, so it’s really the perfect time for a post about your “best of” from your own content.
-Do an intro text then list the links to your blog post articles on Topic X. I did a best of page all about keywords for photographers which you can check out here.
+Do an intro text then list the links to your blog post articles on Topic X.

 - You can also do a best-of of blog posts by someone you admire and who you think your audience would like.
 In this day and age, people really value and pay attention to convenience.
 For example, I love Smart Passive Income podcasts.
 If you did a post on the top 10 SPI podcasts and what was great about them and put it in a blog post, I would love you.
 You just did some work for me, right?
 Do ten things you learned from your mentor or from attending an event.
 Or, the best articles found on the web for your audience.
 Be a curator.
 Come up with your own Pinterest board of color inspiration for your industry.
 Maybe it’s food inspiration.
 Curating just means pulling together external sources into your own collection and maintaining the way to go find out more.
 Provide information for your target audience relative to your industry.